-Sperm is a reproductive cell found in semen, a fluid males produce and release during sexual relations.
+Sperm is a reproductive cell found in semen, a fluid that males produce and release during sexual relations.
 Sperm cells play a vital role in pregnancy.

 Some men experience infertility because of a low sperm count.
 Different factors affect a man’s sperm count, including health and lifestyle choices.